fieldtrip/website/tutorial/preproc/denoising_opm.md

 #### Exercise

 {% include markup/skyblue %}
 Examine the topographies and time courses of the PCs, and compare them to the PCs obtained from the unfiltered data.
 What has changed?
-How many components would you identify as candidates for the SSP?
-{% include markup/end %}
+How many components would you identify as candidates for the SSP?{% include markup/end %}

 ## Loading and preprocessing the task data